Fossil trees are found on virtually every continent.

 and Acadian Geology, 1855 p.
 175; 1868, p 200.

 2. Shaly coal, 1

 3. Underclay with rootlets, 1foot 2 inches.

 4. Gray sandstone passing downwards into shale, 3 feet.
-Erect tree with Stigmaria roots (e) on the coal.
+Erect tree with Stigmaria roots (e) on

 5. Coal, 1 inch.